Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 Step 1: Company Name Registration

-The first step is to reserve a company name with the local AMR.
+Reserve a company name with the local AMR.

-Step 2: Submission of Documentation
+Step 2: Submit Documentation

 - Articles of Association

-- Lease agreement for the office space
+- Lease agreement for office space

 - Legal representative’s identification